Hell in a Cell (2018): Preliminary matches

 The actual pay-per-view opened with Jeff Hardy facing Randy Orton in a Hell in a Cell match.
 During the match, Orton threaded a screwdriver through Hardy's earlobe.
 Hardy would then counter with a low blow.
 Hardy performed a "Twist of Fate" on Orton, then placed a chair on him and performed a "Swanton Bomb" on Orton for a near-fall.
 In the climax, Hardy climbed a ladder and grabbed onto the top of the cell.
 Dangling from the cell, Hardy attempted a splash on Orton through a table, only for Orton to move, causing Hardy to crash through the table.
 Orton pinned Hardy to win the match.

 Next, Charlotte Flair defended the SmackDown Women's Championship against Becky Lynch.
 In the climax, as Flair attempted a spear, Lynch countered and pinned Flair to win the title for a record tying second time.
 After the match, Flair offered a handshake, only for Lynch to refuse.

 After that, Dolph Ziggler and Drew McIntyre defended the Raw Tag Team Championship against Seth Rollins and Dean Ambrose.
 In the end, as Rollins had Ziggler up for the "Falcon Arrow", McIntyre performed a "Claymore Kick" on Rollins, and Ziggler fell on top of Rollins to pin him and retain the titles.

-In the fourth match, AJ Styles defended the WWE Championship against Samoa Joe.
+In the fourth match, AJ Styles defended SmackDown's WWE Championship against Samoa Joe.
 The closing moments saw Styles attempt a springboard only for Joe to counter into the "Coquina Clutch".
 Styles countered this into a pin, but during the pin, Styles submitted.
 The referee did not see Styles submit and counted the pinfall for Styles to controversially retain.
 After the match, an irate Joe attacked Styles as he felt he had won the match.

 Next, Daniel Bryan and his wife Brie Bella faced The Miz and his wife Maryse in a mixed tag team match.
 In the end, Maryse pinned Bella with a roll up whilst holding Bella's tights to win.

 In the penultimate match, Ronda Rousey (accompanied by Natalya) defended the Raw Women's Championship against Alexa Bliss (accompanied by Mickie James and Alicia Fox).
 Throughout the match, Bliss focused on Rousey's injured ribs, but Rousey stayed in the fight.
 In the climax, when Bliss taunted Rousey, Rousey performed a gutwrench powerbomb and followed up with strikes in the corner.
 As Bliss went for a right hand, Rousey blocked and followed up with "Piper's Pit".
 Rousey forced Bliss to submit to an armbar to retain the title.

 Before the main event, SmackDown general manager Paige informed an enraged Samoa Joe backstage that he would get his rematch against AJ Styles for the WWE Championship in a No Disqualification, No Countout match at Super Show-Down.